cedowens/Terraform_DigitalOcean_Scripts/README.md

 ![Image](do6.png)

-Then you can ssh into the droplet, cd into the evilginx2 directory and do the following:
+Then you can ssh into the droplet, switch to a non-root user with sudo, cd into the evilginx2 directory and do the following:

 > sudo ./evilginx2 -p phishlets/